unahouExosite/docs/exositeready/gwe/getting_started.md

 ##### Select and Configure your Business Account

-If it's your first time logging into your Murano account with MrMurano on the command-line, you will be prompted for your password.
-Once you've successfully logged in, the following command will show you a listing of all of the business accounts you have access to.
+If it is your first time logging into your Murano account with MrMurano on the command line, you will be prompted for your password.
+Once you have successfully logged in, the following command will show you a listing of all the business accounts you have access to.

 ```
 mr account --business